RobinHellgren/minimal-busybox-linux/scripts/README.md

 **What it does:**
 1. Downloads and compiles BusyBox as a static binary
 2. Creates essential directory structure (`/dev`, `/proc`, `/sys`, etc.)
-3. Installs custom init script
+3. Copies init script from `config/system/init.sh`
 4. Creates basic system files (`/etc/passwd`, `/etc/group`)
 5. Packages everything into a compressed initramfs

 **Key features:**
 - Static BusyBox build (no shared library dependencies)
-- Custom init system (lightweight alternative to systemd)
 - Essential device nodes created at boot
 - Compressed with gzip for minimal size